2021 Revision, amended 21-5-22

 3.3 Life Vice Presidents who have been elected as members and who have given outstanding and notable service to the Guild.

-3.4 The President, Secretary, Treasurer, Education Officer, Membership Secretary, Performance Recorder, Librarian, Report Editor, Public Relations Officer and Bell Restoration officer shall be elected annually at the Guild Annual General Meeting (AGM) who, in addition to Central Council (CCCBR) representatives elected triennially by the Guild Annual Meeting, and two representatives elected from each district, will constitute the Standing Committee and the Trustees of the Guild.
+3.4 The President, Secretary, Treasurer, Education Officer, Membership Secretary, Performance Recorder, Librarian, Report Editor, Public Relations Officer, Youth Liaison Officer and Bell Restoration officer shall be elected annually at the Guild Annual General Meeting (AGM) who, in addition to Central Council (CCCBR) representatives elected triennially by the Guild Annual Meeting, and two representatives elected from each district, will constitute the Standing Committee and the Trustees of the Guild.
 They will abide with the requirements and rules of the Charity Commission in these roles.

 3.5 The Webmaster, Health and Safety Officer and Safeguarding Officer shall be appointed by the Standing Committee and will not be Trustees.
 They may attend and speak at Standing Committee meetings but will not be entitled to vote.
 A membership appointed trustee (3.4) may also hold these roles with full voting rights.

 3.6 All Trustees must be adult, associate, student or honorary life members of the Guild.
 The Treasurer will maintain the list of trustees and will complete the Charity Commission returns annually.

 3.7 The Guild shall follow Charity Commission rules.